 To become a registered chaperone to children in entertainment you will need to complete a chaperone licence application form.
 An invitation to training, and if necessary a DBS disclosure application form, will be sent to you on receipt of your online application.

 The chaperone training is mandatory for all Bromley chaperones regardless of any safeguarding training already completed.
 This is in order to provide consistency and also because the chaperone training is specific to the entertainment industry.
 However, during the current pandemic, group training sessions have been cancelled and we ask that you complete the NSPCC online training and submit your NSPCC training certificate to us when you apply for your chaperone licence.
 We are reflecting this in the adjusted fees below by temporarily removing the fee we usually charge for training.
 We unfortunately cannot reimburse you the NSPCC training fee which is £25.00.

 Disclosure and Barring Service (DBS)

 Upon completion of your DBS application form, you will need to contact us to arrange your ID document check.
 We are currently accepting scanned documnets due to the pandemic.
-You will need to bring to the civic centre:
+You will need to provide:

 a) A recent photo – if not previously attached to the application

 b) Your UK birth certificate, passport or driving licence.
 Two of these if possible.

-During the meeting the child employment officer (or an education welfare officer if the CEO is unavailable) will ask to view these documents in order to complete the DBS application.
+The child employment officer (or an education welfare officer if the CEO is unavailable) will view these documents in order to complete the DBS application.

 Clearance can take 6 to 8 weeks (sometimes longer) to process.